chaserwhytey/VerilogTetrisGame/README.md

 # VerilogTetrisGame
 I implemented this tetris game in SystemVerilog myself.
 The project was fairly difficult and needed to be implemented in a very precise way.
 After writing and rewriting the code several times, I eventually figured it out.
+A VGA monitor was used to display the game, a mouse was used to control movements, and a speaker was used and interfaced with the FPGA to play a tetris theme song remix.